 Whether it's picking up a tired toddler who's dawdling or insisting that your fourteen year old help carry in the groceries, you make it clear you won’t reconsider, but you do it while you're still calm.
 You maintain the peaceful tone in your house, and you teach them something useful about how to manage themselves.

 If you end up screaming, they just feel picked on.
 They learn nothing useful and much that is harmful about how to handle their own feelings, when they watch you indulge yours at their expense.

 13. Don't undermine your child's emotional self-knowledge.

 Your child needs your encouragement to develop her own inner compass.
 Respect her feelings about others.
 If she feels uncomfortable letting Uncle Herman hug her, teach her to shake hands.
 When a preschooler refuses a repeat playdate with a playground acquaintance, listen to why, try to assist her in problem solving, but by all means let her make the decisions about who she plays with.
 Affirm her ability to trust her own feelings, including discomfort she can't really identify.
 Children need to make their own decisions about relationships from an early age.

 14. Model talking about the hard things.

 Your child may be challenged by a physical difference, an absent father, a learning disability, being adopted, your impending divorce, or his grandfather's alcoholism.
 Or he may simply find it difficult to tell you he is terrified of taking tests at school, or feels like his baseball coach screams all the time or the kids on the school bus tease him.

 Every child has issues that he or she is afraid to discuss.
-And those are the issues where she most needs your support and guidance.
+And those are the issues where they most need your support and guidance.
 Of course, you first need to overcome your own discomfort with the issue.
-Start by not feeling guilty, and see “Talking with your kids: How to Have the Tough Conversations”.
+Start by not feeling guilty, and see “Talking with your kids: How to Have the Tough Conversations.”